-The drinking water source protection areas for the City of Columbus' three water sources contain numerous potential contaminant sources, especially the protection area for the Dublin Road Water Treatment Plant (extending along the Scioto River).
+The drinking water source protection areas for the City of Columbus' three water sources contain numerous potential contaminant sources, especially the protection area for the Dublin Road Water Plant (extending along the Scioto River).
 These include industrial activities, storm water runoff from developing areas, and a heavily traveled transportation network running alongside and over the water bodies.
 Run-off from agricultural fields is a concern in both the Scioto River and Big Walnut Creek watersheds.

 The City of Columbus treats the water to meet drinking water quality standards, but no single treatment protocol can address all potential contaminants.
 The City has been proactive in pursuing measures to further protect its source waters.
 These include land stewardship programs and incentive-driven programs to reduce erosion and run-off of pesticides and fertilizers into the Scioto River and Big Walnut Creek and their reservoirs.
-More detailed information is provided in the City of Columbus' Drinking Water Source Assessment Report, which can be viewed by calling the Watershed section at 614-645-1721.
-Visit www.columbus.gov/watershed/ for more details about watershed management and the land stewardship program.
+A summary of Columbus' Drinking Water Source Assessment Report can be viewed by calling the Watershed section at 614-645-1721.
+Visit www. columbus.gov/watershed for more details about watershed management and the land stewardship program.